geraldinetay18/foodiereviews/README.md

 # Django Food Reviews Web App
 The best food review app in Singapore, JB and some say Batam!

+A Django Web App built with the National University of Singapore, Institute of Systems Science.

 ## Contributions
 - Saphira: Restaurant Details
 - Natalie: Browsing by Categories, Browsing within Category